 Egyptian Faience Support in the Shape of a Column Capital

-Period: Late Period or Ptolemaic period (ca. 7th-1st century B.C.)
+Egyptian · Late Period or Ptolemaic period (ca. 7th - 1st century B.C.)

 The object is complete.
 The surface of the faience is covered with a brownish patina that partially hides the color of the glaze (which wasprobably in the usual shades of greenish blue).